abarnard91/connect_four/README.md

 - make player class
     - create method that drops a disc on an input of number 1-7 -DONE
     - create method that increases win count on upon winning
-    - create a method that tracks where chips are dropped
+    - create a method that tracks where chips are dropped -DONE
-    - create a method that determines if there are 4 vertical, horizontal, or diagonal chips in a row to win
+    - create a method that determines if there are 4 vertical, horizontal, or diagonal chips in a row to win -2/3 DONE

 - make computer class
-    - create a method that randomly chooses where to place disc -DONE -create method that increases win count upon winning
+    - create a method that randomly chooses where to place disc -DONE
+    - create method that increases win count upon winning